bglnelissen/slideToolkit/guides/Readme.md

 - slide2Tiles, cut virtual slide into tiles.

 ##### Step 4 - analysis
-At this step, multiple tiles containing tissue data have been made, and the different objects in this tissue will be identified.
+At this step, multiple tiles containing tissue data have been made.
+And now the different objects in this tissue can be identified.
+Although you can use any image analysis program from now on, we prefer [CellProfiler](http://www.cellprofiler.org).
 CellProfiler is designed to quantitatively measure phenotypes from thousands of images automatically without training in computer vision or programming.
 CellProfiler can run using a graphical user interface (GUI) or a command-line interface (CLI).
 Using the CellProfiler’s GUI, different algorithms for image analysis are available as individual modules that can be modified and placed in sequential order to form a pipeline.
 Such a pipeline can be used to identify and measure biological objects and features in images.
 Pipelines can be stored and reused in future projects.
 The CLI can be used to run the pipeline for actual image analysis.

 An illustrated example on how to create pipelines in CellProfiler is described by Vokes and Carpenter in their manuscript "[Using CellProfiler for Automatic Identification and Measurement of Biological Objects in Images](http://onlinelibrary.wiley.com/doi/10.1002/0471142727.mb1417s82/abstract)".

+CellProfiler is able to output its measurements in SQL/CSV format.
+Were the SQL file contains the structure of the data and the CSV file contains the actual measurements.
+With slideSQLheader you can extract the SQL structure and add it as a header row to the CSV file.
+CSV files are commenly used data files and can be imported in nearly every statistical program.

 The tools designed for step 4: